 When I got to the end of the beach, I found some doves and a pile of fruit with white roses.
 Realizing it was an offering, I remembered it was Yemayá’s day.
 The people throw white roses into the sea on her day.

-I walked back and ordered something from the chinchorro (beach restaurant).
+I walked back and ordered something from the chinchorro (roadside restaurant).
 While I was waiting, a white rose washed up on the beach right in front of me.
 It looked like the white roses at the end of the beach.
 I wondered at how strange that was.
 It was like she was following me around.
 When I looked up again, the white rose was gone.